raphaelmansuy/code2prompt/README.md

 The tool will generate a tailored prompt for an AI to create a detailed plan for this specific Chrome extension.
 This feature is particularly useful for developers, product managers, or anyone looking to quickly generate customized AI prompts for various projects or ideas.

-Certainly!
-I'll write a paragraph explaining the include feature with an example, tailored to the context of code2prompt and based on the provided README.md file content.

-## Include File Feature
+## 🔥 Feature Highligth "Include File" Feature

 The code2prompt project now supports a powerful "include file" feature, enhancing template modularity and reusability.

  This feature allows you to seamlessly incorporate external file content into your main template using the `{% include %}` directive.
 For example, in the main `analyze-code.j2` template, you can break down complex sections into smaller, manageable files:

 ```jinja2
 # Elite Code Analyzer and Improvement Strategist 2.0